IoT and the PSTN Switch off

 You may rely on these lines for more than just telephone calls; alarms and emergency back-up lines also use the PSTN network.
 This means your business will need to adapt to overcome the biggest telecoms change in recent history.

-Smart meters monitor your energy usage, providing energy companies with accurate information for your next bill sending information to relevant parties, whilst smart speakers receive and send information ensuring you’re kept up to date with the weather, the news, your latest online order, all while playing music.
+Smart meters monitor your energy usage, providing energy companies with accurate information for your next bill sending information to relevant parties.
+Smart speakers receive and send information ensuring you’re kept up to date with the weather, the news, your latest online order, all while playing music.

 Business Solutions with IoT